citelao/learn-morse/README.md

 1. Pull the changes to release.
 2. `npm run release`
-    - Note: the `--public-url` is configured for its current subdomain.
+    - Note: since we do not deploy to a subdirectory, `--public-url` is unset.